laravel/jetstream-docs/1.x/features/profile-management.md

 ![Screenshot of Profile Management](./../../assets/img/profile-management.png)

+## Views / Pages

+When using the Livewire stack, this view is displayed using the `resources/views/profile/update-profile-information-form.blade.php` Blade template. when using the Inertia stack, this view is displayed using the `resources/js/Pages/Profile/UpdateProfileInformationForm.vue` template.

+Each of these templates will receive the entire authenticated user object so that you can add additional fields to these forms as necessary.
+Any additional inputs added to the forms will be included in the `$input` array that is passed to your `UpdateUserProfileInformation` action.

 ## Actions

 As typical of most Jetstream features, the logic executed to satisfy profile update requests can be found in an action class within your application.
 Specifically, the `App\Actions\Fortify\UpdateUserProfileInformation` class will be invoked when the user updates their profile.